 A close-up of a white Aperol hoodie

 If you’re shopping for a gift that’s a little different (and a whole lot stylish), Aperol merch has you covered.
-Level up your gifting game with the Aperol Spritz Crewneck or Aperol Puff Hoodie—perfect for chilly winter days when your loved ones need a little extra warmth.
+Level up your gifting game with the Aperol Spritz Snowflake Crewneck or Aperol Puff Hoodie—perfect for chilly winter days when your loved ones need a little extra warmth.
 Want something versatile?
-The Aperol Knitted Vest is a fun, trendy layer they can throw on over their favorite basics.
+The Aperol Reversible Puffer Vest is a fun, trendy layer they can throw on over their favorite basics.

 These pieces, part of the Aperol Tennis Collection, bring a sporty-meets-chic vibe that’s so easy to love.
 Pair a crewneck or vest with a Spritz gift set, and you’ve got a present that’s thoughtful, stylish, and perfect for the season.
 Because really, what’s better than a gift that keeps them snug (or smug) while they sip their favorite cocktails?